accio-blue/.better-coding-agents/README.md

 This project has this setup for:

-- svelte & sveltekit
 - effect.ts
-- neverthrow
 - opencode
+- opentui
+- solidjs
+- tanstack router

 ## getting started